 Vicky Sleight, Director Diversity, Inclusion and Culture, TM Forum opened the masterclass which over 500 TM Forum members registered to access.
 She kicked off by asking us how we can align the board and workforce culture to create a transformational mindset that is digitally enabled.

-We must start by asking whether the management team is aligned on what needs to be done and how, according to Björn Menden.
+Before beginning any organisational transformation project, we must start by asking whether the management team is aligned on what needs to be done and how, according to Björn Menden.
 He says, “Often there is a missing alignment.
 It’s important to start by getting the management team together to figure out where they are.

 “We use The GC Index® to figure out what team we have in front of us and whether the team is fit for purpose.
 We try to figure out what the key issues are that they experience at work.”